 You should get your test results within an hour or so.
 It’s very rare that you wouldn’t get your results at all but if this happens, please take your test again until you get the result.

 If you receive a positive test result from NHS Test and Trace you will need to follow the government guidelines and self-isolate for 10 days.

 Where can I get information about Covid-19 that is in my language?

-See our Covid-19 accessible information page for easy-read, translations and BSL versions of government guidance.
+See our Covid-19 information pages for easy-read, translations and BSL versions of government guidance.

 How many tests am I allowed to pick up from a test site?

 During the online ordering process, you will be guided through a series of questions to help you access the most appropriate testing channel based on your household situation.
-If you are directed to collect tests from a local test site you will be provided with 2 boxes that contain 7 tests each (14 tests) based on your household taking twice weekly tests.
-If you have a larger household, or are also collecting for your childcare bubble you may be eligible to collect up to 4 boxes (28 tests).
+If you are directed to collect tests from a local test site you will be provided with 2 boxes based on your household taking twice weekly tests.
+If you have a larger household, or are also collecting for your childcare bubble you may be eligible to collect up to 4 boxes.

 How reliable/effective are LFT kits used at home without a trained professional?